isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 The key to this rule is whether the semantics of the getter/setter are trivial.
 While it is not a complete definition of "trivial", consider whether there would be any difference beyond syntax if the getter/setter was a public data member instead.
-Examples of non-trival semantics would be: maintaining a class invariant or converting between an internal type and an interface type.
+Examples of non-trivial semantics would be: maintaining a class invariant or converting between an internal type and an interface type.

 ##### Enforcement